-Single storey Single storey (Single storey dwelling is one that has only one storey (as defined by the BCA) and the Finished Floor Level (FFL) is less than 1 metre above natural ground level.
+• Single storey (Single storey dwelling is one that has only one storey (as defined by the BCA) and the Finished Floor Level (FFL) is less than 1 metre above natural ground level.

-- Council will not consider mirror reversed or duplication of design for the two dwellings when fronting streets. - For attached and detached dual occupancies, any separation between the two dwellings is to be a minimum of 3 metres apart; - Compliment the appearance of the streetscape -through the replication of the scale, spacing, fenestration, articulation, roof forms, setbacks and landscaping of dwellings on adjoining and surrounding lots.
-All dual occupancies must have direct street frontage; that is no dual occupancy can be developed in a battleaxe arrangement. - No windowless facades at the street frontage(s). - Street elevations are to include at least 5% of openings including windows, doors.
+- Council will not consider mirror reversed or duplication of design for the two dwellings when fronting streets. - 75% of Internal living areas shall receive at least three hours effective sunlight between the hours of 9.00 am and 3.00 pm on 21 June (Winter solstice). - For attached and detached dual occupancies, any separation between the two dwellings is to be a minimum of 3 metres apart. - Compliment the appearance of the streetscape through the replication of the scale, spacing, fenestration, articulation, roof forms, setbacks and landscaping of dwellings on adjoining and surrounding lots. - All dual occupancies must have direct street frontage; that is no dual occupancy can be developed in a battleaxe arrangement.